Table of Contents

 There is a lot of careful planning, design deliberation, knowledge of accessibility principles, and implementation experience that goes into making content really functional, easier to perceive, quicker to understand, and intuitive to navigate.

 Making eLearning accessible to everyone, especially people with special needs, is not only essential but also mandatory from a legal perspective.
-This is an obligatory effort that helps in creating great learning experiences for everyone.
+This effort helps organizations create inclusive and engaging learning experiences for all learners.
 It makes learning inclusive, effective, easy, and fast.
+However, investing in accessible online learning improves usability and engagement for all learners, not only those with disabilities.

-Whether you are a catalog company, a large enterprise, or a medium business, one thing is for sure – you would want to get your ‘accessibility’ quotient right.
+Whether you are a catalog company, a large enterprise, or a medium business, one thing is for sure- you would want to get your ‘accessibility’ quotient right.
+Because organizations investing in eLearning accessibility are better positioned to deliver engaging, compliant, and learner-centric digital training experiences at scale.

 Assistive technology is a concept that enables and promotes inclusion and participation, especially of people with disabilities, the ageing population, and people affected by chronic diseases.
 The primary aim of assistive technology is to improve or maintain an individual’s functioning and independence.

 Additionally, assistive technology aims toward promoting a productive and independent life, mainly for the specially abled.
-But according to the World Health Organization, only 1 in 10 people in need have access to assistive technology.
+But according to the World Health Organization, globally, more than 2.5 billion people need one or more assistive products, however, comparatively, fewer people have access to assistive technology.
 Therefore, it is a great move to include accessible design while creating digital content to make it easily accessible and useful to all.

 One of the primary recommendations to create accessible courses that will benefit every learner is simplicity.
 Be sure to use active voice and eliminate unnecessary verbiage in your eLearning content.